THE TUDOR DYNASTY

 Henry V, Henry VI and the House of Lancaster

-One of the main issues that will have a decisive effect on this crucial matter goes back to HENRY V, (belonging to the House of Lancaster – a cadet branch of the Plantagenet Dinasty) also known as Henry of Monmouth (1413-1422), he invaded France in 1415 and, in 1418 during the famous Battle of Agincourt, crushed the French Army.
+One of the main issues that will have a decisive effect on this crucial matter goes back to HENRY V, (belonging to the House of Lancaster – a cadet branch of the Plantagenet Dynasty) also known as Henry of Monmouth (1413-1422), he invaded France in 1415 and, in 1418 during the famous Battle of Agincourt, crushed the French Army.
 This military victory led to the Treaty of Troyes (1420).
 Among the most important provisions established by this victory on the part of England was, firstly, that Henry V was to marry Catherine de Valois, the daughter of the French king (Charles VI), secondly and even more relevant was that all of Herny V’s future sons were declared heirs to the French throne, thus disinheriting Charles, the Dauphin, from the line of French succession.

 Due to these provisions at the death of Henry V, his son, Henry VI (1422-1461/1470-71) was heir of a dual monarchy, the English and the French.
 However, Henry VI was barely a new born when his father died and the first part of his reign was under regents (the duke of Bedford, the duke of Gloucester, Bradford, and Richard Plantagenet, 3rd Duke of York).
 When his minority ended, in 1453, he was in full charge of the still ongoing war – The Hundred Years’ War – to secure the French throne.
 In the mean time though, he had lost the previously precious support of the Burgudians and his army strongly ostracized lost all French possessions during the Battle of Castillon.
-This disastrous defeat caused a nervous breakdown to the king which lasted 17 months, during this time Richard of York (The House of York was yet another cadet branch of the Plantagenet Dinasty) was appointed protector of the realm, but the Queen (Margaret of Anjou) strenuously opposed him as he was the only one who could actually claim the throne since he too was a descendant of the Plantagenet Dinasty.
+This disastrous defeat caused a nervous breakdown to the king which lasted 17 months, during this time Richard of York (The House of York was yet another cadet branch of the Plantagenet Dinasty) was appointed protector of the realm, but the Queen (Margaret of Anjou) strenuously opposed him as he was the only one who could actually claim the throne since he too was a descendant of the Plantagenet Dynasty.

 The War of the Roses